nexepic/reson/readme.md

 ### Contributing

-We welcome contributions to enhance Reson.
+We welcome contributions to enhance reson.
 Feel free to open an issue or submit a pull request.

 ---